WaterBender231/wef-nexus-online-course/DataTools/64PolicyGovernance .md

 - How is it achieved?

 The next Learning Unit will introduce you to governance instruments and related case studies.
-The following slides summarize some key instruments.
+The following sections summarize some key instruments.
 Governance and Response measures to overcome Nexus conflicts and trade-offs should be based on a Nexus assessment Effective responses require strategic vision, appropriate policies, regulations and an enabling institutional setting Responses should be designed at the appropriate scale: local, regional, national or transboundary